natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 ### The Longest Words

-Filtering for words of length $\ge 7$ and removing duplicates per song, the longest word in her entire discography is:

 > **"Miscommunications"** — 17 letters

 It appears in two songs: *"Story of Us"* from Speak Now and *"Question...?"* from Midnights.